primesoft-group/oneconnexx-docs/_pages/setup/en/web.md

 Click on the newly created site -> Authentication -> Windows Authentication = Enabled

-Under ApplicationPools make sure that the newly created ApplicationPool «OneConnexxAdministration» has selected the version “v4.0” as “.NET CLR Version”.
+Under ApplicationPools make sure that the newly created ApplicationPool «OneConnexxAdministration» has selected the version "v4.0" as ".NET CLR Version".

 #### Grant IIS authorization to stop / start the service